Mechanics of the Erotic Arsenal

 Phase 2: The Friction Point

 The object crosses paths with the love interest.
-A shift occurs.
-The love interest observes the object in use, or touches it casually, transferring a microscopic charge of tension onto it.
-The chef hands the knife to the love interest to chop an onion, their fingers brushing the handle.
-The utilitarian object is now contaminated with desire.
+A shift may occur.
+The love interest observes the object in use, or interacts with it in a way the narrative marks as significant.
+The chef sets a favourite knife safely on the cutting board for the love interest to use, and their hands briefly meet as one withdraws and the other reaches.
+The utilitarian object begins to carry an association with desire.
 The spring is winding.

 Phase 3: The Suspended Incubation

 The object retreats to the background.
-It is present in the room, occasionally referenced, but not acted upon.
-It sits on the counter, vibrating with potential energy.
-The reader knows it is there.
-The characters know it is there.
-Its very idleness creates a sense of anticipation.
-It is the rifle hanging over the mantle while the characters argue below.
+It may remain present in the room, occasionally referenced but not acted upon.
+Its idleness can create anticipation when the narrative has taught the reader to notice it.
+It is the rifle hanging over the mantel while the characters argue below.

 Phase 4: The Mechanical Discharge